elv1s42/NUnitGo/README.md

 ##  Usage example

 The most simple way to add your test to NUnitGo HTML report is to add *NunitGoAction* Attribute for your Test method.
 To receive Emails with test result add **Subsciption** or **SingleTestSubscription** Attribute.
+For more information please read [wiki](https://github.com/elv1s42/NUnitGo/wiki) documentation.

 ```csharp
 [TestFixture]